TonyKennah/PluckierOdds/README.md

    - Length of file is: 37202 bytes

-A single file will be created in the odds folder in the project root with this format:
+A single file will be created in the project root folder with this format:

    - `YYYY-MM-DDODDS.data`